jarioneto/redux-resource/README.md

 export default connect(mapStateToProps, actions)(Profile)
 ```

-In the code above, the profile resource gets injected through the redux connect method.
+In the code above, the resource "profile" gets injected through the redux connect method.
 The load
 operation is dispatched through the action creator `profile.actions.load` and we check the status
 of the request by verifying its status through the helper functions `isPristine` (nothing happened
 to the load operation yet), `isLoading`, `hasLoadError` and `hasLoadSuccess`.